rotundasoftware/backbone.viewOptions/README.md

 ## Benefits

-* Use a clear and consistent declarative syntax to attach particular initialization options directly to your view objects.
+* Use a simple declarative syntax to attach initialization options directly to your view objects.
 * Declare required options as such, so an exception is raised immediately if one is not supplied.
 * Declare default values for particular options.
 * Can be used with any view class, including those in [Marionette](https://github.com/marionettejs/backbone.marionette), [LayoutManager](https://github.com/tbranyen/backbone.layoutmanager), etc.